Joachim Winkelhock: Career

-His first title was the 1993 British Touring Car Championship.
-There, he was also commonly known as Smokin' Jo, for his cigarette smoking habit.
+When BMW exited the DTM at the end of 1992 Winkelhock moved with the manufacturer and Schnitzer to the British Touring Car Championship, where he and teammate Steve Soper dominated the first half of the 1993 season.
+The pair took 7 wins from the first 8 rounds (Winklehock four, Soper three).
+Although the second half of the year was more challenging for Winkelhock, seeing him earn only one more win, he was still eventually crowned champion.
+During his time in Britain, he was also commonly known as Smokin' Jo for his cigarette smoking habit.
 Winkelhock's next win was the 1994 Asia Pacific Touring Car Championship, and in 1995 he won the German Supertouring Championship (STW).
 He also triumphed in the 1995 Spa 24 Hours, and the 1994 and 1998 Macau Grand Prix's Guia touring car races.
-His last success for BMW came at the 1999 24 Hours of Le Mans, which he won driving the BMW V12 LMR prototype run by Schnitzer Motorsport.In 2000, he joined Opel in the new Deutsche Tourenwagen Masters, and in 2003 he announced his retirement from motor racing at the age of 43.
+His last success for BMW came at the 1999 24 Hours of Le Mans, which he won driving the BMW V12 LMR prototype run by Schnitzer Motorsport.